Convert MD to EPUB

 Electronic Publication

 Open ebook format developed by the International Digital Publishing Forum (IDPF).
-ZIP archive containing XHTML, CSS, and metadata.
+ZIP archive containing XHTML content, CSS styling, and OPF metadata.
 Industry standard for digital books supported by all major e-readers including Kindle, Apple Books, Google Play Books, Kobo, and Nook.
-Reflowable format adapting to screen sizes.
+Reflowable layout adapts to any screen size and reading preferences.

 Technical Specifications